-5-Tear Cost Growth Target: Vermont's All-Payer Model Agreement aims to align health care cost growth with the growth of the Vermont economy.
-Based on historical growth rates, the APM Agreement targets 3.5% growth for a subset of the state's health care costs over the term of the Agreement but allows for growth up to 4.3%; there are separate targets for Medicare cost growth as well.
+5-Tear Growth Target: Vermont's All-Payer Model Agreement aims to align health care cost growth with the growth of the Vermont economy.
+Based on historical growth rates, the APM Agreement targets 3.5% growth for a subset of the state's health care costs over the term of the Agreement, but allows for growth up to 4.3%; there are separate targets for Medicare cost growth as well.
 APM Total Cost of Care differs from other measures of health system cost such as ACO spending per beneficiary, total Vermont health care expenditures, and hospital net patient revenue; it is limited to a specific population and set of services and excludes costs like most pharmaceuticals, most mental health spending, and more.
 Cost data and denominator totals are derived from VHCURES, Vermont's All-Payer Claims Database.
 It is too soon to tell how Vermont will perform relative to this five-year target, however in FY18, the first performance year of the APM, Vermont's all-payer TCOC growth reached 4.1%, and while this exceeds the 3.5% target, it is a decline from the previous year's growth rate (8.5%).
-Data are currently delayed due to the COVID-19 Public Health Emergency, the GMCB anticipates releasing Year 2 (2019) results in Q1 2021.
-(See Question 9 for more information on the impact of COVID-19 on the APM.)
+If Vermont were to exceed the 4.3% growth in the future, the federal government and Vermont may assess the APM to see if there are changes or improvements to promote cost containment if appropriate.
+There are no penalties associated with missing the target.

 Improving Health Care Quality and the Health of Vermonters.
-The APM Agreement evaluates statewide health outcomes and quality of care through 22 measures, each with specific targets and tied to three population health goals: to improve access to primary care; to reduce deaths due to suicide and drug overdose; and to reduce prevalence and morbidity of chronic disease.
+The APM Agreement evaluates statewide health outcomes and quality of care through 20 measures, each with specific targets and tied to three population health goals: to improve access to primary care; to reduce deaths due to suicide and drug overdose; and to reduce prevalence and morbidity of chronic disease.
 The measures included in the quality framework were carefully selected in collaboration with providers, advocates, and others to support improvement on identified population health goals, building on measurement and long-term health care initiatives underway in Vermont at the time the Agreement was signed.
 While selecting measures and developing targets, Vermont consistently advocated for measures that addressed key priority areas in the State, aligned with existing measure sets, and minimized provider data collection burden.
 Vermont also fought for targets that are ambitious but realistically achievable over the five-year period.
 The framework encourages health, public health, and community service providers to work together to improve quality and integration of care.
-This collaboration includes the ACO and its community partners - while the ACO is not responsible for these outcomes alone, the GMCB seeks to understand the ACO's approach to quality improvement through our regulatory levers.
+This collaboration includes the ACO and its community partners - while the ACO is not responsible for these outcomes alone, the GMCB will continue to assess their approach to quality improvement through our regulatory levers.

 Participation (Scale).
 ACO scale is the percentage of Vermonters who are included in the APM - meaning that the patient's provider and insurance program choose to participate in the ACO.
 Inclusion in the APM does not change any of the benefits of a patient's insurance plan or a patient's choice of doctor or medical provider.
-The All-Payer ACO Model

-Agreement includes All-Payer and Medicare scale targets for each year, which are designed to ensure that Vermont engages a critical mass of its population in the APM so that providers can change their care delivery and business models to support value, not volume.
+The All-Payer ACO Model Agreement includes All-Payer and Medicare scale targets for each year, which are designed to ensure that Vermont engages a critical mass of its population in the APM so that providers can change their care delivery and business models to support value, not volume.